 Tinnitus causes: Could my antidepressant be the culprit?

-You'll need to work with your doctor to determine whether your antidepressant or something else is causing your tinnitus.
-Your symptoms may go away when the underlying cause is treated.
+Work with your health care provider to see if your antidepressant or something else is causing your ears to ring.
+Your symptoms may go away when you treat the cause.

-If the underlying cause isn't clear — or treatment doesn't help — you may benefit from a device similar to a hearing aid that helps mask the ringing.
-A change in medication and counseling also may help you cope with tinnitus.
+If the cause isn't clear or treatment doesn't help, a device similar to a hearing aid might help cover the ringing.
+A change in medicine, a visit with a counselor or some methods to help you relax also may help you deal with the ringing.